Pests & Diseases

-Degreening can be expedited by exposure to ethylene gas, ethephon, or silane, but care must be taken as this can also promote decay.
-Packing lemons in 10 micrometer-thick, high-density polyethylene may minimize decay and allow storage for up to six months.
+Degreening can be expedited by exposure to ethylene, but care must be taken as this can also promote decay.
+Packing lemons in thick, high-density polyethylene may minimize decay and allow storage for up to six months.
 Lemons can generally be kept for up to six months between 54 and 57°F with 90 to 95% relative humidity.

-Tree yield varies by cultivar and location and is usually measured in 900-pound field bins per acre.
-Lemons are sold in packed 40-pound cartons and a 900-pound bin consists of 23 or 24 cartons.
+Tree yield varies by cultivar and location and is usually measured in field bins per acre with cartons for shipping.
 Lemons exported from Florida to Hawaii and Arizona are fumigated with methyl bromide to prevent Caribbean fruit fly infestations.

-References: Agricultural Marketing Resource Center, Purdue University, UC Davis Postharvest Technology website, University of California Cooperative Extension.
+References: Purdue University, Texas A&M University, UC Davis Postharvest Technology Center, University of California Cooperative Extension.

 GRADES & GOOD ARRIVAL